 Further up there’s also a chance to stand behind the four clock faces which is a pretty special experience.

 The last section of the tour allows you to climb to the top of the tower and look out over the city.

 Your reward at the top is one of the most incredible 360° views of London!

 Your Chance to Climb Caledonian Park Clock Tower

-There’s also the chance to climb the Clock Tower on Saturdays at 11.30am or 2pm.
+There’s also the chance to climb the on Clock Tower Tours.
+They’re taking place on select Saturdays at 11.30am, 2pm or 4pm.
 Free tickets are via eventbrite here.
 At the moment they’re all sold out but there’s a capacity of 12 and when I turned up there was only 3 people there so it might be worth a punt!